All Products

 In scenarios in which a data center is connected to a VPC by using IPsec-VPN, if the peer gateway device is provided by Cisco, H3C, or Huawei, the routing mode of the IPsec-VPN connection is set to Protected Data Flow, and multiple CIDR blocks are configured, only one CIDR block can be used for communication.

 This is because an Alibaba Cloud VPN gateway is incompatible with the IPsec protocol used by the peer gateway device provided by Cisco, H3C, or Huawei.
-If an IPsec-VPN connection is established to connect multiple CIDR blocks, the VPN gateway uses an SA to negotiate with the customer gateway device.
+If an IPsec-VPN connection is established to connect multiple CIDR blocks, the VPN gateway uses a Security Association (SA) to negotiate with the customer gateway device.
 However, if the customer gateway device is configured with multiple CIDR blocks, the customer gateway device uses multiple SAs to negotiate with the VPN gateway.

 Solution

-What do I do if the system prompts that Phase 2 negotiations succeeded and I can ping the service, but the service or some ports are inaccessible?
+What can I do if the system prompts that Phase 2 negotiations succeeded and I can ping the service, but the service or some ports are inaccessible?

 Cause